 Visible Light

-When it comes to light transmittance, acrylic windows are able to transmit more light than their glass counterparts.
+When it comes to light transmittance, acrylic windows can transmit more light than their glass counterparts.

-Acrylic sheets can transmit as much as 92 percent light compared to traditional glass, which transmits between 80 and 90 percent of light.
+Acrylic sheets can transmit as much as 92% of light compared to traditional glass, which transmits between 80% and 90% of light.

 As mentioned earlier, glass alternatives like polycarbonate can also be treated with different glazes and coatings to customize the amount of light transmission a window has.
 Still, acrylic sheets are considered more transparent than polycarbonate options.